dnjackson/eos/content/tutorials/concept-basics/apps-are-state-machines/index.md

 2. **More succinct than use cases**.
 A use case can be useful for describing the details of a workflow, but often a single action will suffice.
 The *checkout* action, for example, could encompass all the steps in checking out a shopping cart, and the flow would be better described using wireframes than text.
 For capturing a fuller journey (that a user adds and removes items from a cart, then checks it out, then the order is fulfilled), I recommend using an [operational principle](../operational-principle) written in terms of actions.
 3. **Path to implementation**.
 It’s easy to extract a relational database schema from the ER diagram.
 [OMT](https://en.wikipedia.org/wiki/Object-modeling_technique) showed how to do this systematically.
 You can also generate a class hierarchy for an object-oriented approach.
 4. **Small details expose big issues**.
 The biggest advantage of writing down a state machine is that as you work out small details you inevitably encounter questions that expose serious design issues.
 For example, when I wrote the *add* action, I had to decide whether it should check the *stock* of the item, and if so, whether it should decrement it.
 I decided to do both, which means that (a) you can only add an item that is in stock; and (b) you’re assured that when you checkout, the item you wanted won’t have been taken by someone else.
 But this convenience for the user comes at a cost for the company, because it means that items will be shown as unavailable when they haven’t yet been paid for.
 And there will need to be a way to return an item to the inventory if too much time elapses with the cart not being checked out.

+Describing a whole app as a single state machine rarely makes sense (unless it’s a very small app).
+Concepts to the rescue!
+Just as you can describe an app as a state machine, we’ll see that you can do the same thing for an individual concept.
+Then an app is just a composition of concepts, and you can define in detail only the concepts that seem tricky or interesting.

 ## Some technical notes
 - **History**.
 This kind of state machine model was introduced by the Z Notation in the late 1970s, and became universal in all formal modeling languages (VDM, B, TLA and my own language Alloy).